-Finally, notice that the discrete charge-conjugation given by $\psi\!\rightarrow\!\boldsymbol{\gamma}^{2}\psi^{\ast}$ is not a symmetry for the non-linear Dirac field equations, as it is also clear from the fact that this discrete transformation in the non-relativistic limit would swap the small and large components failing to transform a slow-speed field into another slow-speed field contrary to what it should be, and therefore rendering meaningless to apply such a transformation in the slow-speed case given by the non-linear Pauli field equations, and even more for the slow-speed single-helicity non-linear Schr\"{o}dinger field equation.
+Therefore we may say that this approach is what gives rise to a geometric justification of superconductivity theories.

 With what we have done so far, we have presented a theory that allows for the possibility to have the torsional interactions and coupling constant turned into spinorial non-linear potentials with a totally undetermined strength, a theory in which the non-linearities would become more relevant as the strength gets larger, within the Dirac matter field equation: in this theory the non-linear effects may be amplified by a larger strength rendering them more likely to be detected in the sense that in the restricted theory such non-linearities are tuned on the gravitational constant remaining beyond observation, although the fact that non-linear effects may be amplified by a larger strength does not imply this will necessarily be the case, for the dynamic of the Dirac matter fields.